collinalexbell/democracy/README.md

 ### Citizenship
 Citizens of the corporation:
 - participate in democratic functions of the corporation.
-These include financial allocations, module acceptance, constitution ratification, and citizenship control
+These include financial allocations, module acceptance, constitutional ammendment ratification, and citizenship control
 - recieve a UBI
 - work for the betterment of the corporation (can be paid bonuses for their work)